Credit Card Processing, Security and PCI Compliance

 Level 4 Merchants

 According to Visa guidelines, a “Level 4 Merchant” is a business that processes fewer than 20,000 ecommerce Visa transactions per year or fewer than 1 million in-person Visa transactions per year.
-In fact, many of the businesses currently operating in the United States are Level 4 merchants.
+Many of the businesses currently operating in the United States are Level 4 merchants.

-Visa is behind the new requirements regarding PCI validation and QIRs.
-As of January 31st, all businesses that are considered “Level 4” must do two things:
+Visa is behind the requirements regarding PCI validation and QIRs.
+As of January 2017, all businesses that are considered “Level 4” must do two things:

 1. Validate PCI compliance (or participate in the Technology Innovation Program)